bookio/client/docs/syntax-very-short-reservation-language.md

-###Draft for a syntax to use when booking through SMS, Twitter and Mail
+###Draft for syntax to use when booking through SMS, Twitter and Mail

 ####COMMAND
 ```